pkestene/cerfacs-training-kokkos/exercises/07-hierarchical-parallelism/Readme.md

 ## Activities

 - Go into subfolder `openmp_target`, we have slightly modify this code to add a main and a Makefile.
 - check that it build and run using Nvidia nvhpc toolkit.
-Use `module load nvhpc/23.5` on kraken
+Use `module load nvhpc/23.11` on hpcai

 # Kokkos